jordanstewart-hub/AWS/Encrypt-KMS.md

 These are the steps I took to set up an IAM User:

--Open the IAM console.
+• Open the IAM console.

--Select Users in the left navigation pane.
+• Select Users in the left navigation pane.

--Select Create user.
+• Select Create user.

--Enter a username, such as "project-kms-user".
+• Enter a username, such as "project-kms-user".

--Check Provide user access to the AWS Management Console - optional.
+• Check Provide user access to the AWS Management Console - optional.
 This will let us log in as the test user and see the KMS key's effect later.

--Uncheck Users must create a new password at next sign-in,  to save ourselves time when we log in as the test user.
+• Uncheck Users must create a new password at next sign-in,  to save ourselves time when we log in as the test user.

--Select Next.
+• Select Next.

--Select Attach existing policies directly.
+• Select Attach existing policies directly.

--Add AmazonDynamoDBFullAccess as a permission policy.
+• Add AmazonDynamoDBFullAccess as a permission policy.

--Select Next.
+• Select Next.

--Select Create user.
+• Select Create user.

--Make sure to select Download .csv file to save a backup of the user's login details.
+• Make sure to select Download .csv file to save a backup of the user's login details.
 You won't get this option again once you click out of this page